austenzhang/garbage-classification-neural-network/README.md

 This repository contains the Pytorch implementation of the Multimodal Fusion Comparison paper.

-**Authors:** Steven Au, Laurel Flanagan, Rhys Wickens, Austen Zhang.
+**Authors:** Steven Au, Laurel Flanagan, Rhys Wickens, Austen Zhang

 ## This repository contains:
 - Jupyter Notebook Code for 5-fold cross validation for each fusion method